What are the visa options for offshore workers on the UK Continental Shelf?

 The UKCS is a 200-mile area of waters surrounding the United Kingdom, which includes parts of the North Sea, the North Atlantic, the Irish Sea and the English Channel.
 The UK benefits from mineral rights over the UKCS, with sovereignty relating only to the exploitation of these resources.

 The UKCS is not subject to UK immigration control, however, anyone looking to work offshore must ensure they comply with the relevant rules and ensure they have the appropriate permission to enter the UK and travel offshore to the UKCS for work.

 The UKCS should not be confused with the 12-mile zone which is defined as ‘UK territorial waters’, where UK immigrations controls are applied as they are within the UK.

-Individuals working in UK territorial waters or international waters will need to have a UK work visa, which could include the skilled worker visa, intra company transfer visa or a frontier worker permit.
+Individuals working in UK territorial waters or international waters will need to have a UK work visa, which, depending on the individual’s circumstances and eligibility, could include the Skilled Worker visa, Senior or Specialist Worker or a frontier worker permit.